brikis98/yevgeniy-brikman-homepage/_posts/2019-09-01-east-of-eden.md

 ## Overall

 An interesting read with a few great parts, but it didn't come together for me as a whole.

+## Quotes

 As always, I saved a few quotes from the book:

-"And now that you don't have to be perfect, you can be good."
+> And now that you don't have to be perfect, you can be good.

-"But the Hebrew word, the word timshel—'Thou mayest'— that gives a choice.
+> But the Hebrew word, the word timshel—'Thou mayest'— that gives a choice.
 It might be the most important word in the world.
 That says the way is open.
 That throws it right back on a man.
-For if 'Thou mayest'—it is also true that 'Thou mayest not."
+For if 'Thou mayest'—it is also true that 'Thou mayest not.

-"Do you take pride in your hurt?
+> Do you take pride in your hurt?
 Does it make you seem large and tragic? ...Well, think about it.
-Maybe you're playing a part on a great stage with only yourself as audience."
+Maybe you're playing a part on a great stage with only yourself as audience.

-"When a man says he does not want to speak of something he usually means he can think of nothing else."
+> When a man says he does not want to speak of something he usually means he can think of nothing else.

 ## Rating